How does retinoid affect the skin?

 2. Skin rejuvenation

-3. Prevention of signs of aging
+3. Preventing the signs of aging

-4. Sensitivity and safety of use
+4. Sensitivity and safety

 What are the side effects of retinol?

-1. Skin Irritation and Sensitivity
+1. Irritation and skin sensitivity

-2. Increased sensitivity to the sun
+2. Increased sensitivity to sunlight

 3. Allergic reactions

-4. Dryness and flaking
+4. Dryness and desquamation

 5. Redness and inflammation